Get Paid to Care for a Loved One in Illinois

 Work with Home Care Powered by AUAF to become a paid family caregiver

-Home Care Powered by AUAF is happy to help caregivers receive the compensation they deserve while caring for a loved one, while simultaneously offering Illinois seniors support.
-Our training and hiring program provides you with the unparalleled training you require to provide quality care to your loved one.
+Home Care Powered by AUAF is pleased to assist caregivers in receiving the compensation they deserve while caring for a loved one, while also providing support to Illinois seniors.
+Our training and hiring program provides you with the unparalleled training you require to deliver quality care to your loved one.

 For over 30 years, we have served seniors and their families across the Chicago area.
-We are proud members of CLESE, the Coalition of Limited English Speaking Elderly, and proudly offer staff fluent in English, Assyrian, Arabic, Spanish, Polish, and Persian.
-Chicago is a culturally diverse city, and we are proud to represent that through our staff.
+We are proud members of CLESE, the Coalition of Limited English-Speaking Elders, and proudly offer staff who are fluent in English, Assyrian, Arabic, Spanish, Russian, Polish, and Persian.
+Chicago is a culturally diverse city, and we take pride in representing that diversity through our staff.

 To learn more about our services, call us at 773-274-9262 or contact us here!